Emotional Abuse: Everything from Fast Facts, Symptoms, and How to Help

 Accusing the victim of “revisionist history” and describing the event completely differently

-Emotional abuse facts and trends
+Emotional abuse facts

 Effects of emotional abuse

 Research from the journal Child Abuse and Neglect profiled a sample of 668 middle-class females, 53% of whom reported childhood abuse.
 The results indicated that childhood abuse resulted in:

 A greater number of physical and psychological problems